MaulIlham/MekarTest/README.md

 * Text Editor

 ## Configuration
- * create database db_employee in Mysql
+ * create database with name : db_employee in Mysql
- * change your password and username for your connection database in folder BackEnd > config > dbconnection.go
+ * change DB_USER and DB_PASSWORD in folder BackEnd > config > dbconnection.go, to your user and password mysql

 ### Installation